15IITian/Online_FIR/README.md

    - Work is in progress to integrate the backend functionality with a user-friendly frontend.
 Stay tuned for updates!

 ## Deployed on MODE Network
    - The Decentralised Online FIR Platform is deployed on MODE Network – an L2 solution for Ethereum.
-Benefit from fast and cost-effective transactions, taking advantage of the SFS (Somebody else's Fee System) mechanism by registering the smart contracts with the SFS contract.
+Benefit from fast and cost-effective transactions, taking advantage of the SFS (Sequencer Fee Sharing) mechanism by registering the smart contracts with the SFS contract.

 ## Contributing
    - Your contribution matters!
 Let's collaborate and shape the future of digital justice together.
 Join us in making a difference! 🌐✨